 The C&O Canal Towpath was one such engineering feat that, unfortunately for investors, was largely outdone by the competing railroad that parallels the towpath in many places.
 Today, however, recreationists of all types can enjoy this mostly level, continuous trail through the spectacular scenery of the Potomac River valley.
-Every year millions of visitors hike or bike the C&O; the peak season is from May through October.
-Weekends from spring through fall are busy, especially around Washington, D.C. and Great Falls National Park in Maryland.
+Every year millions of visitors hike or bike the C&O; peak season is from May through October.
+Weekends from spring through fall are busy, especially around Washington, D.C., and Great Falls National Park in Maryland.

-Various sections of the towpath can be reached via along Interstates 495, 70 and 68.
+Various sections of the towpath can be reached via Interstates 495, 70 and 68.

 To access the trail in Cumberland, visit the Cumberland Visitor Center at the Western Maryland Railway station.
 From the east, take exit 43C off I-68.
 At the bottom of the ramp, make a left onto Harrison St. and follow Harrison to the Visitor Center in the Western Maryland Railway Museum.

 To access the trail in Great Falls National Park from Maryland, take exit 41 (Carderock/Great Falls, MD) and follow Clara Barton Parkway to the end.
 At the stop sign, turn left onto MacArthur Blvd.
 Follow MacArthur approximately 3.5 miles into the park.
 There is a fee at the Great Falls National Park entrance to the C&O.